codedbyEmre/vue-harry-potter-characters/README.md

 # vue-harry-potter-app

-A Harry Potter app that searches and filters characters by their properties.It was created by using Vue3,Vuex,Vue Router,Bootstrap5 and Scss.
+A Harry Potter app that searches and filters characters by their properties.It was created by using Vue,Vuex,Vue Router,Bootstrap5 and Scss.

 The API which was used on this project is <a href="https://hp-api.herokuapp.com/" target="_blank">here</a>